deepsquare-io/ClusterFactory/web/docs/guides/01-monitoring/01-deploy.md

   </TabItem>
 </Tabs>

 In case you don't know how to use `Ingress` with `cert-manager` and Traefik.
-Use the annotations `traefik.ingress.kubernetes.io/router.entrypoints` and `traefik.ingress.kubernetes.io/router.tls` to indicates the port used by Traefik.
+Use the annotations `traefik.ingress.kubernetes.io/router.entrypoints` and `traefik.ingress.kubernetes.io/router.tls` to indicate the port used by Traefik.

-The `k0sctl.yaml` indicates that the entrypoints `websecure` is the port 443.
+The `k0sctl.yaml` indicates that the entry-point `websecure` is port 443.

 More about Traefik with Kubernetes Ingresses in [their documentation](https://doc.traefik.io/traefik/routing/providers/kubernetes-ingress/).

-Use the annotation `cert-manager.io/cluster-issuer` to indicates the certificate issuer and specify the generated certificates secret name in the `tls[].secretName` field. `cert-manager` will automatically search or generate the TLS certificates.
+Use the annotation `cert-manager.io/cluster-issuer` to indicate the certificate issuer and specify the generated certificate secret name in the `tls[].secretName` field. `cert-manager` will automatically search or generate the TLS certificates.

 More about `cert-manager` in [their documentation](https://cert-manager.io/docs/usage/ingress/).